pikatchu/closedsource/book/0820-sorting.md

 }
 ```

 Once they had it down, Angelo continued.
-“Now, let’s use that function to write our sorting algorithm.
-Since we’re modifying the array directly, our function won’t need to return anything.”
+“Now, let's use that function to write our sorting algorithm.
+Since we're modifying the array directly, our function won't need to return anything.”
 He wrote down the function signature:

 ```c
 void sort(int* arr, int size)